boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The core Simple Template Library (STL) is a single file header library (`fio-stl.h`).

-The header includes a Simple Template Library for common types, such as:
+The header includes a Simple Template Library for the following common types:

 * [Linked Lists](#linked-lists) - defined by `FIO_LIST_NAME`